Rosa supports initiatives that benefit women and girls in the UK.

 Back to top ↑

 As a new charity, Rosa depends heavily on our volunteers and partners.
-Our Trustee board combines the skills and experience of eight women to drive forward our objectives and we currently have five part time members of staff.
+Our Trustee board combines the skills and experience of nine women to drive forward our objectives and we currently have four part time members of staff.

 Maggie has worked in the voluntary sector for over 35 years, mostly in the grant-giving field.
 Her consultancy work includes promoting anti-trafficking educational films in eastern Europe and being an adviser to The True Colours Trust.
 Maggie is a Grants committee member for Trust for London, and trustee to Hilden Charitable Fund, Green Belt Movement International and Women for Refugee Women.
 Her previous roles have included Executive Director of WOMANKIND and Deputy Chief Executive and Grants Director at Comic Relief (during which time she was seconded to set up the Diana, Princess of Wales Memorial Fund).
 Maggie has also been a London adviser to the Baring Foundation, Unit Co-ordinator of the Grants Unit of Camden Council, and Director of Dame Colet House Settlement in east London.